kentcdodds/react-router-rsc/README.md

-# Welcome to React Router!
-(Experimental RSC)
+# React Router's RSC Demo

-⚠️ **EXPERIMENTAL**: This template demonstrates React Server Components with React Router.
+⚠️ **EXPERIMENTAL**: This demo showcases React Router's unique approach to React Server Components (RSC).
 This is experimental technology and not recommended for production use.

-A modern template for exploring React Server Components (RSC) with React Router, powered by Vite.
+This project demonstrates React Router's innovative RSC integration featuring:

+- **RSC from Loaders**: Return React elements directly from loaders/actions for incremental adoption
+- **Server Component Routes**: Mixed server/client routes in the same app tree
+- **Zero Bundle Routes**: Server-only routes that never send JavaScript to the browser
+- **Automatic Revalidation**: Server actions with seamless cache management

+Built with Vite and powered by React Router's experimental RSC implementation.

 ## Features